 Wish Tree by Katherine Applegate, illustrator Charles Santoso c.
 2017 Feiwel Friends.
 Red, an oak tree who is many rings old, is the neighborhood "wishtree"—people write their wishes on pieces of cloth and tie them to Red's branches.
 You might say Red has seen it all, until a new family moves in.
 Not everyone is welcoming, and Red's experiences as a wishtree are more important than ever.

-A Wolf at the Gate by Mark Van Steenwyck; illus. by Joel Hedstrom.
+A Wolf at the Gate by Mark Van Steenwyck; illustrated by Joel Hedstrom.
 Mennonite Worker, 2015.
-An imaginative retelling of the legend of St. Francis and the wolf.
-The Red Wolf hates humankind for destroying the forest, but an encounter with a humble beggar teaches her a better way to confront injustice.
+An imaginative retelling of the legend of St. Francis and the Wolf.
+Red Wolf hates humankind for destroying the forest, but an encounter with a humble beggar teaches her a better way to confront injustice.

 The World According to Humphrey by Betty G. Birney.
 Putnam's, 2004.
 Told from the point of view of Humphrey, the classroom pet hamster, this story could lead to a discussion of how we all make a contribution to learning if we see the needs of those around us.
 Humphrey's views underscore the importance of knowing the full story before making judgments, and his presence makes a positive difference in the lives of the people he meets.